LibardiFelipe/toctoc-auth/README.md

 - Always use HTTPS for API communications
 - Implement proper token expiration on the backend
 - Use proper CORS settings on your API
+- Refresh tokens are sent in request body

 ## License